Senegal turns to eco-farming to protect food supply as climate changes

 Senegal’s government has heavily subsidised chemical fertilisers in an effort to boost production over the last two decades, which experts said has degraded the soil and left many farmers without knowledge of alternative methods.

-“The farmers are interested in agroecology as a solution to improve their livelihoods,” said Raphael Belmin, an agronomist at the French agricultural research centre CIRAD in Dakar.
+“The farmers are interested in agroecology as a solution to improve their livelihoods,” said Raphael Belmin, an agronomist at the French agricultural research center CIRAD in Dakar.

 “In the past 50 years they have seen the degradation and have understood that the next generation will pay,” said Belmin, who coordinated a policy proposal for the government.